w3guy/persist-admin-notices-dismissal/README.md

 ## Autoloaders
 When using the framework with an autoloader you **must** also load the class outside of the `admin_notices` or `network_admin_notices` hooks.
 The reason is that these hooks come after the `admin_enqueue_script` hook that loads the javascript.

-Add the following in your plugin.
+Add the following in your main plugin.

 ```
 add_action( 'admin_init', array( PAnD::instance(), 'init' ) );